doubtfire-lms/docs.formatif.io/guides/developer/overview.md

 status of each student’s tasks, with the assessor knowing that those that are marked as complete and have been assessed by staff as demonstrating the required knowledge.

-## Burndown charts - An Agile approach
+## Burndown Charts - An Agile Approach

 A key principle of Agile software development methods is that they embrace change by allowing for adaptive, periodic adjustment of activities, resulting in robust and effective outcomes.

-A key driver of Agile development is the use of Burn down charts—a central requirement for the Formatif tool.
+A key driver of Agile development is the use of burndown charts: a central requirement for the Formatif tool.

 Formatif allows teaching staff to outline the tasks students need to complete during the semester.
-Student are then able to monitor their progress against these tasks using burn down charts.
+Student are then able to monitor their progress against these tasks using burndown charts.
 The charts show the backlog of work remaining week by week, which decreases as work is completed.

-These charts give students a visual way to know how many tasks they need to complete over the semester, and estimate the relative complexity of those tasks—a skill which many seem to lack.
-Students should also be able to use the tool to determine whether they need to increase their rate of progress (velocity) and, if so, commit more time to the subject or take greater advantage of resources available to them.
+These charts give students a visual way to know how many tasks they need to complete over the semester, and estimate the relative complexity of those tasks.
+Students should also be able to use the tool to determine whether they need to increase their rate of progress (velocity), and if so, commit more time to the subject or take greater advantage of resources available to them.
 In addition to the simple scrum-style marking of tasks as completed, it was also seen that students could use the system to indicate if they were working on, or having trouble with, particular tasks.
 To account for task heterogeneity, staff need to be able to weight tasks, based on predicted